 BURCHFIELD PENNEY ART CENTER IS NOW OPEN

 Museum hours of operation have been adjusted to allow ample time to sanitize after hours.
-Museum hours are Thursday, Friday and Saturday from 10AM - 4PM, (early entry hours of 10 AM - 11 AM reserved for members and those at increased risk), and Sundays from 12PM - 4 PM.
+Museum hours are Thursday, Friday and Saturday from 10AM - 4PM, with extended hours on Friday evenings until 7 PM, and Sundays from 12PM - 4 PM.
 The Burchfield Café is temporarily closed.
 A full list of protocols in place to protect visitors and staff can be found on the Safety First information page.

-At this time, the museum will not host group gatherings or in-person programming, but will continue to offer digital programming through Burchfield Connects, which includes digital home-education projects, conversations about our exhibitions and collections, artist interviews, and more.
+The museum will continue to offer digital programming through Burchfield Connects, which includes digital home-education projects, conversations about our exhibitions and collections, artist interviews, and more.
 Look for new posts each Tuesday, Thursday, and Saturday with activities for the whole family.

 Martha Visser't Hooft (1906-1994), Tumblers and Pigeons, 1950; oil on canvas, 33 3/4 x 47 7/8 inches; Burchfield Penney Art Center, Gift of Mrs. Joshua B. Cahn, in memory of Robert B. Meech, 1986